dario-marvin/ImageProcessing-KernelConvolution/README.md

 ### Gaussian blurring

-The gaussian blurring effect is obtained by employing a matrix where the values are not constant as in the previous example, but are chosen according to the Gaussian distribution with regard to the vrtical and horizontal distance between each pixel and the considered one.
+The gaussian blurring effect is obtained by employing a matrix where the values are not constant as in the previous example, but are chosen according to the Gaussian distribution with regard to the vertical and horizontal distance between each surrounding pixel and the central one.
+In this example we consider a 13x13 kernel matrix, thus the image appears more "smoothed" than the preceeding one.

 <p align="center">
   <img src="https://github.com/dario-marvin/ImageProcessing-KernelConvolution/blob/master/rubik_Gaussian_blur.jpg">